Ormr Steinþórsson

 Ormr Steinþórsson was a skald about whom little is known.
 Seven fragments of poetry by him are quoted in the Skáldskaparmál section of Snorri Sturluson's Prose Edda.
-One of those fragments is also quoted in the Third Grammatical Treatise by Óláfr Þórðarson while an additional fragment is quoted in the Laufás-Edda.
+One of those fragments is also quoted in the Third Grammatical Treatise by Óláfr Þórðarson, while an additional fragment is quoted in the Laufás-Edda.
 Most of the fragments are in the hálfhnept meter.

-Finnur Jónsson grouped Ormr with Icelandic poets from ca. 900 to ca. 1050 on the basis of the character of his verse.
+Ormr's patronymic suggests he was an Icelander, not a Norwegian.
+Finnur Jónsson grouped him with Icelandic poets from ca. 900 to ca. 1050 on the basis of the character of his verse.
 He described Ormr as "apparently a capable poet" and the contents of his verses as "erotic-ironic".
 More recent scholars have suggested that Ormr was a 12th-century poet and that five or six of his fragments belong together with a fragment of Snæfríðardrápa attributed to Haraldr hárfagri in the Flateyjarbók.
 Ormr may have based the poem on a fairy-tale about Haraldr's love for Snæfríðr.